RafaelAPB/RafaelAPB/README.md

 ### Hi, I'm Rafael 👋

-A researcher and developer from Portugal 🇵🇹, specializing in distributed systems, security & privacy, and interoperability.
-I have spent the last 3 years building scalable and efficient systems at Blockdaemon.
+I'm an applied researcher and senior software engineer from Portugal 🇵🇹, specializing in distributed systems, security & privacy, and interoperability.
+I have spent the last 3 years building scalable and efficient systems at Blockdaemon and contributing to the state of the art in interoperability research.

 ![trophy](https://github-profile-trophy.vercel.app/?username=RafaelAPB&theme=dracula)

-- 👨‍🎓 PhD in Computer Science from Técnico Lisboa, Fulbrighter awardee, Best Ph.D. thesis award (INESC-ID) and previous Visiting Researcher at MIT.
+- 👨‍🎓 PhD in Computer Science from Técnico Lisboa, Fulbrighter awardee, Best Ph.D. thesis award (INESC-ID), and previous Visiting Researcher at MIT.

 - 💰 Building the next infrastructure layer for digital assets at IETF (SATP).